wgpsutherland/blog/_posts/2014-12-16-haskell-is-now-my-life.md

 title: Haskell is now my life.
 ---

-I ordered the second Jordan Mechner book today, this one actualy being about *Prince of Persia*.
+I ordered the second Jordan Mechner book today, this one actually being about *Prince of Persia*.
 Reading his process on the entire development of a game whilst it's happening is fascinating, and is very different from other books I've read that rely on past recollection and a bit of exaggeration.